fernando-mc/fernandomc.com/content/posts/!draft_password-hashing-vs-encryption-wave-g.md

 Ok.
 Ok.
 I'll slow down here.
 You might be asking one of two questions now.

 1. What the heck does this guy know compared to an ISP?
-2. Or maybe I convinced on the best practices and you're asking how I _know_ they aren't doing this.
+2. Or maybe I convinced you on the best practices and you're asking how I _know_ they aren't doing this.

 The best help I can give you on the first part is to point you to [experts](https://www.troyhunt.com/our-password-hashing-has-no-clothes/) and [government agencies](https://pages.nist.gov/800-63-3/sp800-63b.html) who will tell you the same thing.